bicarbon8/automated-functional-testing/packages/aft-logging-filesystem/README.md

 # AFT-Logging-Filesystem
-Automated Functional Testing (AFT) package providing a Filesystem Logging Plugin that generates .log files based on the `LogManager.logName` and appends log lines using a customisable date format
+Automated Functional Testing (AFT) package providing a Filesystem Logging Plugin that generates .log files based on the `Reporter.logName` and appends log lines using a customisable date format

 ## Installation
 `> npm i aft-logging-filesystem`